Kimserey/BlogArchive/20160907_untrack_git_file.md

 ## 2. `git rm --cached`

-Here's the commands I used:

 ```
 > git rm --cached test
 > git commit -m "remove test"
 > git push
 ```

-So let's see the commands in order.

 `rm` is used to remove a file from the index (The index is where the staged changes are held).
 It would be the same as manually deleting the file and then staging `git add .` the deletion.